-As a film and video production company, most of our commissions are based on our capacity to understand a brief, our capability to turn it around quickly and perhaps, the most consistently asked-for requirement, our ability to be the most cost-effective supplier.
+As a film and video production company based in Birmingham, most of our commissions are based on our capacity to understand a brief, our capability to turn it around quickly and perhaps, the most consistently asked-for requirement, our ability to be the most cost-effective supplier.
 This means that to stay competitive, in the majority of our smaller to mid-budget projects, we’ll run with a video production team that can multitask their job roles.
 So, our producer will also be the director, and our camera operator will also handle sound and lighting, which is a very effective way to keep costs down and to keep the crew more mobile.

 These multi-tasker crew members are no less specialist, in most cases they will have worked and been trained in one specific role, but will likely have picked up multiple video production skills along the way, which means they can cover a variety of project needs (our senior producer is a top-notch editor for example).
 On some occasions however, the production may need to go ‘big’ (we’ll come back to what denotes a large-scale production in a minute) and this may require more specific specialist roles.
 You’ll see them on the credits of broadcast productions all the time, ‘Gaffer’, ‘Director of Photography’, ‘Best Boy/Girl/Person’, ‘1st AD’, and you would be surprised to know that these roles also have a part to play in smaller video productions, such as lower budget TV commercials, and even some corporate videos.